How is Coronavirus Impacting the Mobile App Industry?

 These apps offer efficient services and have been specially designed for remote workers.
 While some of them were unknown to users before the pandemic, COVID-19 has come up as a boon for these apps as their popularity has dramatically surged.
 Take an example of one such web app for instance.
 According to Zoom, the number of its users spiked up to 200 million within a span of 2 months, from December 2019 to March 2020.

 6. Greater Opportunities for Small-Scale Developers

-At a time when the majority of top companies around the world are feeling the effects of COVID-19, opportunities for small and medium scale app developers are rising.
-With economic recession upon the world, various fortune-500 companies have detached contracts with potential bigger players in the market and are looking for small-scale but reliable digital partners.
+At a time when the majority of top companies around the world are feeling the effects of COVID-19, opportunities for small and medium-scale app developers are rising.
+With the economic recession in the world, various Fortune 500 companies have detached contracts with potential bigger players in the market and are looking for small-scale but reliable digital partners.
 Hence, the opportunity to bag bigger contracts for smaller digital service providers has risen to an extent.

 A world pandemic like COVID-19 today has hit global firms around the world hard.
 While businesses like travel and manufacturing have been the worst hit, industries like app development have still benefited to an extent.
 With rising app installs and larger opportunities for developers, the impact of the Coronavirus outbreak on the mobile app industry has been rather mixed.